rdalen/Boxify/docs/kicad-integration.md

 - Mechanical accuracy depends on the exported STEP model.
 - Missing component models will not appear in the enclosure.
-- Very large PCB assemblies may increase regeneration time.
+- Large PCB assemblies may increase regeneration time.

 ---